CRBroughton/go-backstop/README.md

 - ~~Add more robust dependency checker~~
 - Creation of cookies - partially done
+- Allow cookies to be used in tests
 - ~~Creation of custom scenarios~~
 - Improved TUI styling
 - Dynamic loading screens - partially done